 Center Block Point Method

 The center block point is the simplest and therefore the most abundant technique for counting pips for a block of checkers.
-Determine the middle point of you block and multiply it by the number of checkers composing the block; for instance, if your block contains 10 checkers, stretched on 5 points, beginning at point 7, then your center point would be 9, which then should be multiplied by 10.
+Determine the middle point of you block and multiply it by the number of checkers composing the block; for instance, if your block contains 10 checkers, stretched on 5 points, beginning at point 7, then your centre point would be 9, which then should be multiplied by 10.

 Half Crossover Pip Count